-Budget 2017 includes funding to begin the process for building an interchange at Highway 1A and Highway 22 in the Town of Cochrane.
+The Government of Alberta has started the design process for building an interchange at Highway 1A and Highway 22 in the Town of Cochrane.
 The intersection, which sees an average of more than 27,000 vehicles per day, was originally planned to be a widened at-grade intersection but with the significant growth in the Town of Cochrane over the years, the town would outgrow the intersection within 10 years.
-After Alberta Transportation consulted with the Town of Cochrane and considered the future role of Highway 22, an interchange at this location was thought to be best alternative to alleviate the operational issues well into the future.
+After Alberta Transportation consulted with the Town of Cochrane and considered the future role of Highway 22, an interchange at this location was thought to be the best alternative to alleviate operational issues well into the future.

-The project is estimated to cost between $40 to 50 million.
-It will include:
+The project is estimated to cost between $40 to 50 million, and will include:

 - expansion to 4 lanes on Highway 1A (two lanes in each direction) from east of Big Hill Creek to west of Highway 22;